 • Poor posture due to de-conditioning, poorly designed furniture, and a sedentary lifestyle.

 • Mental and emotional stress causing muscle clenching and tensing.

 • Sustained inactivity such as prolonged bed rest and sitting can develop trigger points.

 • Direct injury such as a strain, break, a tear or twist.

 Trigger Point Therapy

 Trigger point therapy involves the applied pressure to these painful, sensitive areas in order to alleviate the pain on site and in other areas of the body.
-Massage and trigger point therapy are sometimes used together.
 Active trigger points can theoretically cause muscle pain that transfer or "refers" pain and tenderness in other parts of the body when the trigger point is pressed.
 A "latent" trigger point is a trigger point that does not produce pain until they are pressed.
 These latent trigger points are believed to bring about joint stiffness and a loss of range of motion when we age.

 Therapists will put pressure on these painful trigger points to relax the muscle and affected tissues.
 When pressure is applied on the trigger point, it may cause significant discomfort, though it does sometimes produce the odd effect of feeling good at the very same time.
 You will find that your treatment will benefit from trigger point therapy, helping you move towards pain relief.

 Copyright © 2023 Fitness MisFITs - All Rights Reserved.